-Program extensions will be requested only after it has been determined by the department of Learning, Leadership and Innovation Services and the Director of Federal & State Accountability, in conjunction with relevant stakeholders, have determined that an extension is necessary.
+Program extensions will be requested only after it has been determined by the department of Learning, Leadership and Innovation Services, department of Special Education, or department of Child Nutrition as applicable and the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable, in conjunction with relevant stakeholders, have determined that an extension is necessary.
 The Superintendent of Schools will provide the final approval.
-The Director of Federal & State Accountability will write the notice to include the reasons for the extension as well as the revised period of performance.
+The Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable will write the notice to include the reasons for the extension as well as the revised period of performance.